bazurbat/spawn/README.md

-  --with-x11            Share host's X11 socket and pass Xauthority --with-pulseaudio     Share host's PulseAudio socket and cookie --with-keepassxc      Share host's KeePassXC socket
+  --with-x11            Share host's X11 socket and pass Xauthority --with-pulseaudio     Share host's PulseAudio socket and cookie --with-keepassxc      Share host's KeePassXC socket --with-secret <spec>  Export secrets from Secret Storage

+  The <spec> argument to '--with-secret' should have the format:

+      name: attribute value [attribute value]...

+  The script will lookup a secret matching the specified attribute values using secret-tool and mount it as the /run/secrets/<name> inside the container.
+The colon after the name is optional.

 ```